-1. Midsommer in Sweden
+1. Midsommar in Sweden

-Sweden perhaps takes Midsummer (Midsommer) most seriously; if you’re looking to partake in an unforgettable night, we recommend you do it here.
-Considered a time to welcome the month of fertility ahead, Midsommer is a holiday that has many traditions tied to femininity, such as girls eating salted porridge so that their future husbands will bring them water in their dreams (disclaimer: practice is not considered 100% effective).
+Sweden perhaps takes Midsummer (Midsommar) most seriously; if you’re looking to partake in an unforgettable night, we recommend you do it here.
+Considered a time to welcome the month of fertility ahead, Midsommar is a holiday that has many traditions tied to femininity, such as girls eating salted porridge so that their future husbands will bring them water in their dreams (disclaimer: practice is not considered 100% effective).